raguay/raguay.github.io/site/tutorials/svelteweb/using-template.md

 ## Changing Site Information

 All basic site information is kept in a Svelte store.
 Any component can access this information.
-The following is the baics found in the store:
+The following is the basics found in the store:

 <hr />
 ```javascript